What is a Combined Sewer Overflow (CSO)?

 CSO’s contain not only storm water but also untreated human and industrial waste, toxic materials, and debris.
 This is a major water pollution concern.
 CSO’s are among the sources responsible for beach closings, shellfishing restrictions, aesthetic impairments and other water body impairments.
 Additionally, contact with discharges from CSO’s can have adverse effects on human health.

-What is the City doing to reduce the number of CSO events?
+What is Bowling Green doing to reduce the number of CSO events?

-The City of Bowling Green has spent millions of dollars to reduce Inflow and Infilltration into the combined and sanitary sewer system, as well as increasing the treatment capacity at the WWTP.
-As a result, the duration of over flows and the concentration of pollutants has been reduced.
+The City of Bowling Green has spent millions of dollars to reduce clean water Inflow and Infilltration into the combined and sanitary sewer system, as well as increasing the treatment capacity at the WPC.
+As a result, the duration of CSO’s and the concentration of pollutants has been reduced.

-The City is working with the Ohio EPA to reduce our CSO events to 4 or less per year.
-A Long Term Control Plan (LTCP) was created that addresses the necessary steps to reduce the number of CSO events to NPDES permit limits.
+The City is in compliance with the Ohio EPA to reduce our CSO events to 4 or less per year.
+A Long Term Control Plan (LTCP) was created that addressed the necessary steps to reduce the number of CSO events to the Ohio EPA NPDES permit limits.
 The current LTCP is on hold for further review until modifications are made to the WPC, and the E. Poe Rd / Mercer Rd Pump Station.

 In addition, the City has developed a Comprehensive Waste Water Strategy (CWWS) to help reduce CSO’s.
 Click here to view the CWWS document.